Decentralized SystemsExpertise

 Technical explanation

 Serious decentralized systems work spans protocol design, smart contract architecture, validator and RPC infrastructure, data indexing, low-latency execution, and the ordinary product engineering required to make all of that usable.
-In 2026, the strongest teams are increasingly distinguished by operational discipline and performance engineering, not by how many chain names they can fit into one sentence.
+This year, the strongest teams are increasingly distinguished by operational discipline and performance engineering, not by how many chain names they can fit into one sentence.
 [1][2][3][4]

 Common pitfalls and risks we often see